Authors of a new study led by the University of Sussex claim they have found scientific evidence of a ‘higher’ state of consciousness.

 Brain As a Receiver by Carolyn Thompson

-Yet humanity also has consciousness that comes with our soul essence when we enter in to the baby body of our birth and new life on earth.
-This spiritual consciousness is a larger library of information that is carried forth to accomplish threads of activity and exploration through every life and embodiment a soul may choose to have.
+Humanity has consciousness that comes with and through our soul essence when we enter in to the baby body of our birth and new life on earth.
+Consciousness is a larger library of essence that is coded in ways that we can interpret through out set patterns and receivership.
+The energy information may be picked up by an individual and is carried forth to accomplish threads of activity and exploration through every life and embodiment a soul may choose to have.

 Science is still struggling to find a place for that which they cannot see or prove.
-Then they form barriers to other thinkers and researchers through prejudice of collective choice.
+Sometimes a scientific stubbornness form barriers to other thinkers and researchers through prejudice of collective viewpoint choice.
 This only holds them back like a herd of cattle behind a fence.
+Yet there are always the fence jumpers and those are the ones that may help us all in finding more about who we are!

 I therefore stand with the post-material neuroscientists”. ~ ct